WHME-TV: WHME-TV

 In the early 1980s, WHME cut back its secular programming hours on weekdays to 2 to 7 p.m.
-By the early to mid-1980s, the morning cartoons returned and at that point it started running more recent children's programs on weekdays such as The Great Space Coaster, Scooby-Doo, Inspector Gadget, and by the early 1990s, The Disney Afternoon animation block.
-WHME-TV also aired the nationally syndicated evening news program, the Independent Network News.
-By the early 1990s, more sitcoms from the 1970s and 1980s (such as Happy Days, Laverne and Shirley and Family Ties) were added onto the schedule.
-In May 1996, WHME began carrying the Kids' WB program block within its afternoon lineup when W12BK channel 12, now WYGN-LD, switched to being a translator of ABC affiliate WBND-LP channel 58, but unlike other LeSEA-owned stations, it declined to carry prime time programming from the block's parent network, The WB (which instead affiliated with W69BT channel 69 in October 1999, now WMYS-LD, and later moved to WMWB-LP channel 25, now WCWW-LD).
+By the early to mid-1980s, the morning cartoons returned and at that point it started running more recent children's programs on weekdays, including The Disney Afternoon animation block by the early 1990s.
+WHME-TV also aired the nationally syndicated evening news program, Independent Network News.
+By the early 1990s, more sitcoms from the 1970s and 1980s were added onto the schedule.
+On May 27, 1996, WHME began carrying the Kids' WB program block within its afternoon lineup when W12BK channel 12, now WYGN-LD, switched to being a translator of ABC affiliate WBND-LP channel 58, but unlike other LeSEA-owned stations, it declined to carry prime time programming from the block's parent network, The WB (which instead affiliated with W69BT channel 69 in October 1999, now WMYS-LD, and later moved to WMWB-LP channel 25, now WCWW-LD).
 In the early 2000s, WHME decreased the number of cartoons on its schedule and replaced them with more sitcoms and drama series.

-Today, WHME continues to run a blend of classic television series each afternoon on weekdays.
+In August 2024, WHME and Indianapolis sister station WHMB-TV switched their primary channels to Univision.
+Despite the switch, the station still airs religious programming on Sunday mornings during off-network hours.

 Sports programming

 WHME used to carry many regional college football and basketball games shown through ESPN Plus until the 2007 launch of the Big Ten Network.
-WHME currently serves as the South Bend home to Ball State University sports.
-WHME previously served as the South Bend affiliate of ESPN Regional Television's syndicated SEC Network (later SEC TV) until the August 2014 launch of the pay TV-exclusive SEC Network.
-The station also maintains its own sports division that broadcasts many high school football and basketball games from Michiana area teams, usually once weekly, along with local NAIA college games, such as Bethel and Grace.
-WHME's sports director is Chuck Freeby, who previously worked as a sports anchor at WNDU-TV.
+WHME later served as the South Bend home to Ball State University sports.
+It was also the South Bend affiliate of ESPN Regional Television's syndicated SEC Network (later SEC TV) until the August 2014 launch of the pay TV-exclusive SEC Network.
+The station maintained its own sports division that broadcast many high school football and basketball games from Michiana area teams, usually once weekly, along with local NAIA college games, such as Bethel and Grace.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: